Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 senses and challenges preconceptions.

-Pattaya is to explore beyond the neon glow of Walking Street.
-It’s to wander
+truly know Pattaya is to explore beyond the neon glow of Walking Street.
+It’s

-the peaceful lanes of Naklua, to hike the trails of Khao Kheow Open Zoo, to
+to wander the peaceful lanes of Naklua, to hike the trails of Khao Kheow Open

-savor fresh seafood at a local beachfront eatery, and to connect with the
+Zoo, to savor fresh seafood at a local beachfront eatery, and to connect with

-genuine friendliness of its people.
-It’s a destination that rewards curiosity
+the genuine friendliness of its people.
+It’s a destination that rewards

 adventure, embrace the unexpected, and let Pattaya’s vibrant spirit captivate